iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> Never even got to create an account due to it kept reloading and clearing EVERYTHING I had already entered out.
+If I could give NO stars I would!
+I DEFINITELY DON'T RECOMMEND!<br> :date: __2020-12-03 07:42:07__

+> I created an account and verified my email and your app is saying my user name and password are invalid.
+This app is useless.<br> :date: __2020-11-30 16:13:04__

 > Their automated system didn't take my insurance, and I was charged the full amount.
 I called 3 weeks before my card was to be charged, and they opened a ticket but it wasn't resolved in time, so I have to pay the full amount and follow up on my own to make sure I get my credit.
 Also, the doctor was nice and helpful, but the medicine he prescribed didn't work and I was unable to contact the doctor who prescribed it when my prescription was over and I still had the present health issue.<br> :date: __2020-11-24 17:17:13__

 > Crashes before i even have a chance to create an account.<br> :date: __2020-11-20 22:09:55__